-- 1. Does your agency have a trigger involving PWD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?
+1. Does your agency have a trigger involving PWD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?
 (The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)
 For non-GS pay plans, please use the approximate senior grade levels.
 If "yes", describe the trigger(s) in the text box.
-Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box. - a.
-SES b.
-Grade GS-15 c.
-Grade GS-14 d.
-Grade GS-13 i.
-Qualified Internal Applicants (PWD)ii.
-Internal Selections (PWD)Answer N/A
+Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

+a.
+SES

+i.
+Qualified Internal Applicants (PWD) Answer No ii.
+Internal Selections (PWD) Answer No